uheder/uheder/README.md

 - 👀 I’m interested in General Programming knowledge and development
 - 🌱 I’m currently learning Python Application Development for solving problems.
 - 💞️ I’m looking to collaborate on all I can to get programming experience.
-- 📫 How to reach me: @uheder.macedo on instagram.
+- 📫 How to reach me: @uheder_macedo on instagram.

 Curretly studying Science & Tecnlogy at UFERSA on Brazil.